 <label>elements, each contained inside a

-<p>, plus a password input for entering a password.
-Add this code to your form now:
+<p>, and a password input for entering a password.
+Add this code to your form:

 <section> <h2>Contact information</h2> <fieldset> <legend>Title</legend> <ul> <li> <label for="title_1"> <input type="radio" id="title_1" name="title" value="M." > Mister </label> </li> <li> <label for="title_2"> <input type="radio" id="title_2" name="title" value="Ms."> Miss </label> </li> </ul> </fieldset> <p> <label for="name"> <span>Name: </span> <strong><abbr title="required">*</abbr></strong> </label> <input type="text" id="name" name="username"> </p> <p> <label for="mail"> <span>E-mail: </span> <strong><abbr title="required">*</abbr></strong> </label> <input type="email" id="mail" name="usermail"> </p> <p> <label for="pwd"> <span>Password: </span> <strong><abbr title="required">*</abbr></strong> </label> <input type="password" id="pwd" name="password"> </p> </section>

-<section>of our form — the payment information.
-Here we have three distinct widgets along with their labels, each contained inside a
+<section>of our form is the payment information.
+We have three distinct widgets along with their labels, each contained inside a

 <p>.
 The first is a drop down menu (

 <select>) for selecting credit card type. the second is an